 Support our work for the long-haul.

-SFHC has been hard at work for two years organizing with encampment residents, City services, impacted neighborhoods, and community leaders to develop and pilot humane and cost-effective strategies that address our multi-faceted encampment and shelter/housing shortage crisis.
-Help us reach our goal of raising $65,000 to continue building, piloting, and organizing for SOS.
+SFHC has been hard at work for three years organizing with encampment residents, City services, impacted neighborhoods, and community leaders to develop and pilot humane and cost-effective strategies that address our multi-faceted encampment and shelter/housing shortage crisis.
+Help us continue building, piloting, and organizing for SOS with a tax-deductible donation of any size.

 The Need for Safe Organized Spaces: Addressing Service Gaps with Community-Integrated Intermediate Shelter Programming